 The pathways, rivers, chambers, mountains, and fields described in this song therefore represent more than poetic scenery.
 They symbolize the inward landscape through which human beings gradually learn trust, truth, love, healing, conscience, and spiritual freedom.

-This song was written especially for those interested in the inward dimensions of regeneration, contemplative spirituality, symbolism, theistic psychology, and the deeper structure of human consciousness.
-It speaks to those who sense that the inner life carries meaning — that memory, imagination, reflection, longing, symbolism, dreams, suffering, and spiritual growth are profoundly connected.
+This song was written especially for those interested in the inward dimensions of regeneration, contemplative spirituality, symbolism, theistic psychology (the study of the psychological dimensions of spiritual development), and the deeper structure of human consciousness.
+It speaks to those who sense that the inner life carries meaning—that memory, imagination, reflection, longing, symbolism, conscience, suffering, and spiritual growth participate together in the ongoing work of regeneration.

 “I walked earth in dust beside you